 There is nothing glamorous about changing diapers, deciding on nutritious and tasty food options and disciplining your children the correct way.
 Amid this, you wonder if effective parenting is at play or not?

-Here are the five most common parenting challenges and solutions that can help you tackle these challenges daily.
+Here are the five most common parenting challenges along with respective parenting tips that can help you tackle these challenges daily.

 Nutrition versus taste